Visa & Other Advice

 10. During the entire teaching period you are encouraged to not drink alcohol or smoke cigarettes.

-For all other meals, there are simple Tibetan-style restaurants and local vendors within the grounds of the monasteries and in the settlement camps, as well as a wider variety of restaurants in Mundgod town and Hubli.
-Please note that there are currently no luxury or Western-style restaurants within the settlement or Mundgod town.
+For all other meals, there are simple Tibetan-style restaurants and local vendors within the grounds of the monasteries and in the settlement camps, as well as a wider variety of restaurants in the nearby town of Kushalnagar (8km/5 miles from Bylakuppe).
+Please note that there are currently no luxury or Western-style restaurants within the settlement.

 Foreign exchange agencies, which convert a variety of currencies, are widely available in India these days, as are ATM’s for your international debit and credit cards.
 Some ATM’s charge a small fee, and most have a daily withdrawal limit.